 UPDATE: While In Sheep’s Clothing’s speakeasy has closed, they still host events and pop-ups which you can attend.

 Location: 710 E 4th Pl, Los Angeles, CA 90013, United States

 8. Adults Only

-Often described as a Boogie Night’s-style bar, Adults Only is an elevated dive bar scene where guests walk into a fake video store on the Hollywood Strip, through a gallery lined with old-school VHS tapes and movie posters illuminating with a red glow.
+Often described as a Boogie Night’s-style speakeasy, Adults Only is an elevated dive bar scene where guests walk into a fake video store on the Hollywood Strip, through a gallery lined with old-school VHS tapes and movie posters illuminated with a red glow.
 The rest of the space is an ostentatious mashup of decor, consisting of boudoir accents, decorative sofas, stained glass, and billiards rooms.
 You can sip on delicious cocktails with classic films playing in the background while you contemplate how pop culture has shaped the world we live in today.

 Location: 7065 1/2 Sunset Blvd, Los Angeles, CA 90028

 Step through a seemingly ordinary wrought iron door and you’ll find yourself in a swanky lounge with chesterfield couches, dark walls and industrial features where you can warm up with top-shelf bourbons.
 While this setting might have all the hallmarks of a speakeasy, the main event is the dimly lit, neon-drenched theatre where top acts across comedy, theatre and music perform weekly.
 This iconic venue is an intimate escape just off The Sunset Strip boasting legendary stars not just on stage, but within the audience too.

 Location: 6356 Hollywood Blvd 2nd floor, Los Angeles, CA 90028, United States